TodePond/DreamBerd/README.md

 ## Arrays

 Some languages start arrays at `0`, which can be unintuitive for beginners.
-Some languages start arrays at `1`, which isn't representative of how the code actually works.
-DreamBerd 3 does the best of both worlds: Arrays start at `-1`.
+Some languages start arrays at `1`, which isn't representative of how the code actually works. nDreamBerd does the best of both worlds: Arrays start at `-1`.

 ```java
 const const scores = [3, 2, 5]!